AryanEmbered/Suspend-ReXume/readme.md

-official discord: https://discord.gg/cJ4KdG78DJ
+If you find this useful, be sure to click that star icon on the top left. official discord: https://discord.gg/cJ4KdG78DJ

 This application allows you to pause games or other applications and store them into one of 8 slots.